-The intent of these drivers is to help users connect the power of Google BigQuery with existing tooling and infrastructure that does not have native integration.
-If you are building new integrations with BigQuery, we recommend you consider the native API.
+The intent of these drivers is to help users connect the power of BigQuery with existing tooling and infrastructure that does not have native integration.
+If you are building new integrations with BigQuery, you should consider the native API.
 The functionality exposed by an ODBC/JDBC connection is necessarily a subset of the full capabilities of BigQuery.

 - Windows 32-bit (msi)

 - Windows 64-bit (msi)

 Known issues and FAQ

 Can I use these drivers to ingest or export data between BigQuery and my existing environment?

 These drivers leverage the query interface for BigQuery and don't provide functionality to leverage BigQuery's large scale ingestion mechanisms or export functionality.